yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/group-list-owners.md

 Namespace: microsoft.graph

 Retrieve a list of the group's owners.
 The owners are a set of non-admin users or service principals who are allowed to modify the group object.
+You can Count, Sort, Search and Filter the list of owners.

 >**Note:** Currently, service principals are not listed as group owners due to the staged rollout of service principals to the Microsoft Graph v1.0 endpoint.